pali101/fws-payments/README.md

     tokenAddress,     // Token used for payments
     clientAddress,    // Payer (client)
     serviceProvider,  // Payee (service provider)
-    arbiterAddress    // Optional arbiter (can be address(0) for no arbitration) );
+    validatorAddress    // Optional validator (can be address(0) for no validation/arbitration) );

 // Set up initial lockup for onboarding costs - for example, 10 tokens as fixed lockup